sathwikpedapati/News-Today/README.md

 # 📰 News Today – A Full-Stack Live News Web App

-After **80+ hours of development**, I'm excited to share **News Today**, a full-stack web application that delivers real-time news by category with a smooth, secure, and user-friendly experience.
+**News Today**, a full-stack web application that delivers real-time news by category with a smooth, secure, and user-friendly experience.

 ## 🔗 Live Demo